rafaelgonzalez/jruby-libgdx-test/README.md

 ## Description ##

-This is a Proof of Concept game, mostly for myslef.
+This is a Proof of Concept game, mostly for myself.

 The goal create a functional game using the [LibGDX](http://libgdx.badlogicgames.com/) Java game library with the polished elegance of Ruby thanks to [JRuby](http://jruby.org/).